 All deliverables will be submitted without reservation or claim to intellectual property, content, or copyright.
 The Contractor shall provide appropriate documentation that shows all aspects of this contract are performed to achieve the desired outcome and performance objectives.
-Exact dates of deliverables will be specified during the initial tasking meeting with the awarded contractor.

-The awarded contractor will be required to provide the following deliverables:
+Exact dates of deliverables will be specified during the initial tasking meeting with Contractor.
+The contractor will be required to provide the following deliverables:

-A. EBS
+A. ECOP